|Funding for:||UK Students, EU Students|

 |Placed On:||2nd September 2019|

 Overview of the Project

 Lightweight cryptography (LC) studies the analysis and design of cryptographic algorithms for systems with constrained resources.
-Such systems find applications in sensor networks, the automotive industry, healthcare and in the Internet of Things (IoT) in general.
+Such systems find applications in sensor networks, the automotive industry, healthcare and in the exploding area of the Internet of Things (IoT) in general.

 Studentship and eligibility

 Applicants should apply via the University’s adminissions portal (EUCLID) and apply for the following programme: LFCS Security and Privacy Group (web.inf.ed.ac.uk/security-privacy) with a start date of 01 October

 Applicants should state “Cryptanalysis of Lightweight Symmetric-key Algorithms” in their Research Proposal document and note the research supervisor (Dr. Vesselin Velichkov) in their application.

 Applications are open and will remain so until the position is filled.
 The anticipated start date is 01 October 2019 but later start dates can be considered.

 Only complete applications will progress forward to the academic selection stage.

 The School of Informatics is one of the largest in Europe and currently the top Informatics institute in the UK for research power, with 40% of its research outputs considered world-leading (top grade), and almost 50% considered top grade for societal impact.